vcolano/jekyll-now/about.md

 permalink: /about/
 ---

 I'm a machine learning software engineer in NYC.
-I work for IBM Watson Health.
+I work for Precision Health AI.
 I like to work on data projects in my free time.
 I love to travel, too.

 ### Links